Generative AI Training and Copyright Law: Acknowledgements

 \section{Acknowledgements}

-\textbf{Use of generative AI tools:} The main points covered in this article were originally presented in an virtual special session talk by Sebastian Stober at the ISMIR 2024 conference.
-ChatGPT and Deepseek-R1 were used to turn the transcript of this talk into a first draft of this article.
-(This was partly done to assess the capabilities of these generative AI systems for research purposes.)
-This draft was subsequently edited thoroughly and extended by the authors to cover additional points and fully represents their views.
+The main points covered in this article were originally presented in a virtual special session talk by Sebastian Stober at the ISMIR 2024 conference.
+ChatGPT and Deepseek-R1 were used to turn the transcript of this talk into a first draft of this article as part of an experiment to assess the capabilities of these generative AI systems.
+This draft was subsequently altered significantly and edited thoroughly as well as extended by the authors to cover additional points and fully represent their views.
+The authors would like to express their gratitude to the reviewers for their constructive feedback that was highly valuable for improving the manuscript.